nvms/wingman/README.md

 Modes can have presets assigned to them.
 Here's why this is useful:

 - Your "Programming" mode can use your GPT-4-Turbo preset.
-- Your "Creativing writing" mode can use your Anthropic Claude preset.
+- Your "Creative writing" mode can use your Anthropic Claude preset.
 - And so on, and so forth.

-Switching between modes automaticlaly activates the last preset used in that mode.
+Switching between modes automatically activates the last preset used in that mode.

 <center>